gosandhya/miscellaneous/README.md

 - Bitcoin Historical Data Analysis
   - In this project, I am analyzing the Bitcoin price dataset to find out the patterns in price changes.
 The dataset (https://www.kaggle.com/sudalairajkumar/cryptocurrencypricehistory) is available online on Kaggle.
 The analysis is done in Python using Jupyter notebook.
 In order to run this project, you will need to install Jupyter Notebook: http://jupyter.org/ and run .ipynb file available on the Github.
 The folder contains a python notebook file, HTML file as well as report that would illustrate the results of my analysis.
 - Final Year Project - Controllo
-  - This project is a group project during my undergrad.
-The project comprises of an android application and microcontroller to help motor disabled people in controlling the room appliances using their facial gestures.
+  - This is a group project during final year during my undergradute.
+The project comprises of an android application and microcontroller Arduino to help motor disabled people in controlling the room appliances using their facial gestures.
+In order to run the project, you will need to install Android Studio ( https://developer.android.com/studio/index.html) and have access to Arduino (https://www.arduino.cc/) The code for application and Arduino is available in the git repository along with documentation that would thoroughly explain the project.
-This project got third position out of 18 projects.

 - Voice Enabled Flash Cards
   - This is a personal project.
 The idea was to build an android application that would enable users to make flash cards using their speech.
+The project uses Android Studio that can be installed using this link: https://developer.android.com/studio/index.html

 - Closest Pair Algorithm
   - Closest Pair Algorithm is a Brute-Force algorithm that computes the distances between all pairs of points and then pick the pair with the smallest distance.
 I have implemented this algorithm as part of my classwork.